 A quench oil centrifuge is an efficient way to filter out the sludge from quenching oil continuously.
 The centrifuge can remove contaminant particles down to 0.5 microns from the quenching oil by exerting over 7000 Gs.
-And with its self-cleaning design, the centrifuge is fully-automatic, requiring minimal labor compared to filtration.
+And with its self-cleaning design, the centrifuge is fully automatic, requiring minimal labor compared to filtration.

 Time-bound or quick cooling of metals changes the base metal's grain structure, enhancing its physical properties.
 This process of rapidly cooling metals is known as quenching.

-The quenching process involves pre-heating the metal component to high enough temperature to allow its recrystallization.
+The quenching process involves pre-heating the metal component to a high enough temperature to allow its recrystallization.
 The heated part is then immersed in a medium of choice based on the desired end properties.

 The cooling medium is often a heat-treating oil, also known as quench oil.
 The use of this medium enhances the quenching process and protects the parts from oxidation.

 Quench oil accumulates the carbon, rust, scales from the immersion of heated parts.
 Additionally, oxidation by-products also degrade the quench oil over time.

 These contaminants reduce the oil's effectiveness, resulting in uneven heat treatment, leading to quality issues.

 This accumulated sludge also clogs up filtration systems and heat exchangers used to cool the quench oil.

 A quench oil centrifuge from Dolphin Centrifuge is a disc-stack centrifuge.
 These centrifuges exert over 7,000 G-force on the process liquid.
 In the case of quench oil, this centrifugal force is sufficient to remove all the sludge particles from the oil.

 Additionally, the centrifuge's automatic, self-cleaning ability means that the centrifuge can work continuously and independently.
 This advantage eliminates any labor requirement, which filtration requires.

 A system-integrated pump feeds the contaminated quench oil into the centrifuge bowl.
 Inside the centrifuge bowl, the quench oil experiences high centrifugal forces.
 This force pushes out the heavier sludge particles towards the bowl wall where it accumulates.

 The clarified quench oil pushed towards the center of the bowl and out through the clean oil chamber at the bowl top.
-A centripetal impeller builtin to the bowl pumps out the clean oil back to the quenching oil reservoir.
+A centripetal impeller builtin into the bowl pumps out the clean oil back to the quenching oil reservoir.